• Skip to main content

 Spinach is an excellent substitute for basil mimicking its color and texture.
 Its flavor is also much milder than basil.

 Spinach is actually my favorite basil substitute.
-When I want pesto I often make this spinach pesto.
+When I want pesto I often make this Spinach Pesto.

 Kale on a white background.